gI0baI/fast-flags/README.md

 Allows you to enter exclusive fullscreen mode by pressing [alt+enter]; significantly improves performance, lowers input latency, with the expense of screen tearing

 > [!NOTE]
-> V-sync will be disabled upon entering exclusive fullscreen
+> V-sync will be disabled upon entering exclusive fullscreen.

 ```json
 "FFlagHandleAltEnterFullscreenManually": false